Kadhdhoo

 Kadhdhoo or Kaddhoo, Kahdhoo (according to the Admiralty Charts) (Dhivehi: ކައްދޫ އެއަރޕޯޓް) is one of the inhabited islands of Haddummati Atoll, administrative code Laamu.

-Geography
+Geography and climate

 The island is 256.05 km south of the country's capital, Malé.
 It is located south of Maandhoo and 500 m northeast of Fonadhoo.

+Kadhdhoo has a tropical rainforest climate (Köppen: Af) with heavy rainfall year-round.

 Economy

 The island is dominated by its airport.
 Kadhdhoo has several other facilities, including a mosque, hotel, several restaurants, harbour, storage facilities and a gas station (whose owner has the house with the sole family that actually lives on this island).

 Transport

 Air

 This island holds Kadhdhoo Airport, which is the largest airport of the Middle-Maldives District.

 Road

 The island is connected by causeway to Fonadhoo.